openenclave/openenclave/docs/DesignDocs/LoggingFormat.md

 User Experience
 ---------------

-- The user can set the `OE_LOG_DEVICE` environmental variable to specify the log file location
+- The user can set the `OE_LOG_DEVICE` environment variable to specify the log file location

-- The user can set the `OE_LOG_FORMAT` environmental variable to specify the log format.
+- The user can set the `OE_LOG_FORMAT` environment variable to specify the log format.
 The user will be given the below information:

         - time in string format
         - microseconds